Training at home is no longer a lonely winter slog as wireless-connected home trainers and apps let you race against riders all over the world.

 Fully smart trainers have the ability to be controlled remotely by software on a computer, phone or tablet.
 The app controls the resistance so you don't have to mess about with it, and the trainer also measures your power output so you can train to a precise target.

-Some trainers are only what we'd describe as 'half smart'.
-They measure power, which is very useful, and can send that and other data wirelessly to your computer , phone or tablet, but but their resistance can't be controlled by software.
+A few trainers are only what we'd describe as 'half smart'.
+They measure power, which is very useful, and can send that and other data wirelessly to your computer, phone or tablet, but but their resistance can't be controlled by software.
+However, this is increasingly uncommon.

 For a fully smart, controllable trainer, the function to look for is ANT+ FE-C capability.
 ANT+ is Garmin's wireless communication protocol, as used for speed sensors, heart rate monitors and like that.
 FE-C stands for Fitness Equipment Control and the clue's in the name: it's a set of commands over ANT+ that, well, control fitness equipment such as turbo trainers.